High efficiency heating controls can reduce your energy use by 10%.*

 Simple Energy Efficiency Tips for your home - provided by Energy Saving Trust

-∙ Turn your lights off when you’re not using them or when you leave a room.
-This will save you around £19 a year on your annual energy bills.
-Replacing all the lights in your home with LED bulbs could help save more.
+3. Turn of the lights - Turn your lights off when you’re not using them or when you leave a room.
+This will save you around £30 a year on your annual energy bills

-∙ Kettles use a lot of energy – avoid overfilling the kettle and only boil the water you need - you could save £12 a year on your electricity bill.
+Avoid overfilling the kettle and save yourself £14 a year on your electricity bill.

 Source: Energy Saving Trust.
 Savings based on a typical gas fuelled home.

 We hear from customers who made the switch...